Ever wonder what you’re doing with your life? How you even got into this mess?

-The MBE might seem like the place to focus on because it’s worth 50% of your grade, but the essays are a quicksand pitfall covered in tarp and lined with your worst nightmare, so I say you don’t mess around with them.
+The MBE might seem like the place to focus on because it’s worth 50% of your grade, but the essays are a quicksand pitfall covered in tarp and lined with your worst nightmare waiting to ether you the moment you open that booklet.
 Let me know if you have a better analogy.

 I’m sure you’ve had this feeling already, especially if you’re a repeater.

 And as you may know, there have been measures that may appear to blunt this effect:

 - The written portion is now only worth 50% (with essays making up 5/7th of the points),

 - The exam is only two days now (why, back in my day…), and

 - The Supreme Court of California is considering lowering the pass threshold.

 You may think those are exciting changes, but maybe that’s not entirely true.